 Being at home in Marley Park extends beyond your front door.

-At the heart of Marley Park is Heritage Park – a special open space managed by the City of Surprise for use by all Surprise residents.
-Located between the Heritage Club and the Marley Park Elementary School, the 25-acre park features adventure play areas, lighted baseball fields, an open field, an open-air amphitheater designed to accommodate 1,600 guests, and a rose garden honoring the roots of Marley Park.
-The land for this park in Surprise was donated by the Kemper and Ethel Marley Foundation.
+At the heart of Marley Park is Heritage Park, a special open space donated by the Kemper and Ethel Marley Foundation and managed by the City of Surprise for use by all Surprise residents.
+Between the Heritage Club and Marley Park Elementary School, this 25-acre park features adventure play areas, lighted baseball fields, open fields, an open-air amphitheater designed to accommodate 1,600 guests, and a rose garden honoring the roots of Marley Park.